Palazzo Barbarigo Minotto: Description

 The palace is actually formed by two different buildings, merged in the 17th century.
-The ancient part, a 15th-century Venetian-Gothic architecture featuring 12th century Byzantine friezes, was originally known as Palazzo Minotto; the newer part, Palazzo Barbarigo, was built in the 17th century.
+The oldest part is a 15th-century Venetian-Gothic palace featuring 12th century Byzantine-style friezes.
+This was originally known as the Palazzo Minotto; the newer part, Palazzo Barbarigo, was built in the 17th century.

 On the occasion of Gregorio Barbarigo's marriage with the keen and cultured Caterina Sagredo, in 1739, the greatest artists of the time were called to embellish the palace in both its parts, which had been unified by then.
 Among these the great master Gianbattista Tiepolo, Francesco Fontebasso, Gerolamo Mengozzi Colonna, and Carpoforo Mazzetti.

-In 1741 was hired the Ferrarese quadraturist Mengozzi Colonna, who painted the domestic chapel located in a recess of the building and hidden by two wooden leaves.
-Around it a Louis XIV elm flooring inlaid with olive-root and other prized wood marquetry.
-The following year Mengozzi Colonna intervenes also on the central hall (portego) designing the beautiful Venetian terrazzo pavings.
+In 1741 the Ferrarese quadraturist Mengozzi Colonna painted the domestic chapel located in a recess of the building and hidden by two wooden leaves.
+Around it a Louis XIV-style elm floor inlaid with olive-root and other wood marquetry.
+The following year Mengozzi Colonna contributed the Venetian terrazzo paving to the central hall or portego.

 The palace's doors are Louis XIV style, banded in walnut and with bronze handles shaped as vine leaves.